 - 125 g gluten free self raising flour

 - 150 ml dairy free milk – I used soya milk

-- 50 g dairy free butter – I used Flora Plant Butter
+- 50 g butter or butter alternative (I use Flora plant butter) – I used Flora Plant Butter

 - 1 tbsp flaxseed

-- 1 tsp psyllium husk – optional but does add structure
+- 1 tsp psyllium husk powder (optional) – optional but does add structure

 - 1 tsp ground ginger